|Settled by||Absalom Wells;|

 As the 1960s decade progressed the community became increasingly segregated as it became understood that blacks were to reside on the east side while whites were to live on the west side or north side.

 Poverty became a major issue for young black youths living in the Bloom and Hill sections of town as everyday living was becoming rough.
-In the year 1968, shortly after Martin Luther King’s assassination, the Black P Stones Chicago based street gang made a conquest of the south suburbs and one of those suburbs targeted became Chicago Heights.
+In the year 1964 the Black P Stones Chicago based street gang made a conquest of the south suburbs and one of those suburbs targeted became Chicago Heights.
+The first Ranger leader was Jerome Branch who can be credited as the founder of the Chicago Heights Black P Stones.
+The Black Disciples also arrived around this time but I’m not sure when they came to the south suburbs but it was in the 1960s.

 The Black P Stones put together a major recruitment drive on Chicago Heights’ east side in the Hill and Bloom sections of town, and they especially recruited large numbers in the public housing projects.
 The Black P Stones were Chicago Heights’ first street gang and most certainly would not be their last.
 When the Stones arrived they were known as Blackstone Rangers back then and the first south suburban villages to experience Rangers were Harvey and Dixmoor and they soon spread to all the other south suburban villages in 1964, hence, how Rangers came to Chicago Heights.

 In July of 1971 several gang related shootings were reported as Black P Stone groups were shooting at each other.
 One particular group of youths went on a rampage on July 30th 1971 shooting 3 individuals in separate locations killing one of their targets (Chicago tribune Page 11, July 31, 1971).

 Gang violence and crime became a major issue in the east side of town especially after the old retail strip began to close down and many layoffs began happening in the various manufacturing buildings.
 The east side completely dried up and sunk into deep poverty which was a breeding ground for more gang activity.